 So you’ve made a long way from a project idea to mobile app development to a product launch.
-You’ve worked hard, and now you might think that you’ve reached the goal and success is at your hands.
+You’ve worked hard, and now you might think that you’ve reached the goal and success is in your hands.
 While the start of your app journey depends on user acquisition, its quality and duration rely heavily on mobile app engagement and user retention.

-Last year’s statistics show that the COVID-19 pandemic has caused a significant rise in user engagement with mobile apps.
+The COVID-19 pandemic has caused a significant rise in user engagement with mobile apps.
 At the same time, we see users becoming more demanding and picky.
 The number of users who opened the app after 30 days from the first install is steadily decreasing.
 Together with the rapidly growing number of mobile solutions available on the app market, that makes competition for user attention a tough one.

 Before exploring the best practices to enhance user engagement and retention, let’s look at the differences between them and why they’re important.